jpetazzo/jpetazzo.github.io/_posts/2024-05-12-understanding-kubernetes-dns-hostnetwork-dnspolicy-dnsconfigforming.markdown

 That `kube-dns` service will typically be configured together with a `coredns` deployment; and that `coredns` deployment will be configured to serve Kubernetes DNS records (like the `foo.bar.svc.cluster.local` mentioned earlier) and to pass queries for external names to an upstream server.

-Note: it's also possible to use something else than CoreDNS.
+Note: it's also possible to use something other than CoreDNS.
 In fact, early versions of Kubernetes (up to 1.10) used a custom server called `kube-dns`, and that's why the service still has that name.
 And some folks replace CoreDNS, or add a host-local cache, to improve performance and work around some issues in high-traffic scenarios.
-You can check [that KubeCon presentation][switching-dns-engine] for an example.
+You can check [this KubeCon presentation][switching-dns-engine] for an example.
 (Even if it's a few years old, that presentation still does a great job at explaining DNS mechanisms, and the ideas and techniques that it explains are still highly releveant today!)

 Now, let's look at the `search` line.
 It basically means that when we try to resolve `foo`, we'll try, in this order:

-- `foo.default.svc.cluster.local`, which corresponds to "the `foo` service in the current namespace";
+- `foo.default.svc.cluster.local`, which corresponds to "the `foo` service in the same namespace as the pod";
 - `foo.svc.cluster.local`, which doesn't correspond to anything in that case, but would be useful if we were trying to resolve `foo.bar`, because it would then correspond to "the `foo` service in the `bar` namespace";
 - `foo.cluster.local`, which again doesn't correspond to anything in that case, but would be useful if we were trying to resolve `foo.bar.svc`;
 - `foo` on its own, which also doesn't resolve to anything.